PnX-SI/BAM-widget/docs/data-sources.md

 ### Compatibility

 BAM widget is compatible with GeoNature versions greater than or equal to 2.16.0.
-You must have the Export module installed (check the documentation [here](https://github.com/PnX-SI/gn_module_export?tab=readme-ov-file#installation-du-module))
+You must have the Export module installed (check the documentation [here](https://github.com/PnX-SI/gn_module_export?tab=readme-ov-file#installation-du-module)).
+The species list is generated based on observations returned by the observations export configured in GeoNature that is limited to 1000 results, and not paginated yet.
+So the list of species can be partial actually.

 ### Setup your GeoNature